Ben Weprin

-Ben Weprin (June 28, 1978) is the founder and CEO of AJ Capital Partners, a private real estate investment company based in Nashville.
+Ben Weprin (born June 28, 1978) is the founder and CEO of AJ Capital Partners, a private real estate investment company based in Nashville, TN.
 Weprin and AJ Capital founded Graduate Hotels in 2014, later selling it to Hilton Worldwide in 2024.

 Early life and education

-Weprin was born and raised in Oakwood, Ohio, a Dayton, Ohio suburb.
+Weprin was born and raised in Oakwood, OH, a Dayton, OH suburb.
 He graduated from the University of Tennessee.
-Mr. Weprin completed his MBA at Kellogg School of Management.
+Weprin completed his MBA at Kellogg School of Management.

 Career

 In 2008, Weprin founded AJ Capital Partners.
-In Chicago, he restored the Hotel Lincoln, Chicago Athletic Association, Soho House and Thompson Chicago.
-The current portfolio includes projects throughout Nashville, as well as Chicago Athletic Association in Chicago, The Pontchartrain Hotel in New Orleans, Memoir Residential in Portland, OR, New Orleans, LA, and Nashville, TN, among others.
+In Chicago, he restored the Hotel Lincoln, Chicago Athletic Association, Soho House, and Thompson Chicago.
+The current portfolio includes projects throughout Nashville, TN as well as Chicago Athletic Association in Chicago, The Pontchartrain Hotel in New Orleans, Memoir Residential in Portland, OR, New Orleans, and Nashville, TN, among others.
 He founded Graduate Hotels in 2014, Marine & Lawn Hotels & Resorts in 2021, and Memoir Residential in 2023.
-In 2023, AJ Capital announced a partnership with Starwood Capital Partners to create Field & Stream Lodge Co., which will roll out properties in 2025.
-Additional active projects include The Armory in San Francisco; Wedgewood Village in Nashville, TN; Belle Meade Plaza in Nashville, TN; as well as the Rusacks St. Andrews overlooking the Old Course in St. Andrews, Scotland, which opened in July 2021 and is part of Marine & Lawn Hotels & Resorts.
+In 2023, AJ Capital announced a partnership with Starwood Capital Group to create Field & Stream Lodge Co., a branded hospitality platform backed by the legacy and expertise of the Field & Stream brand.
+Field & Stream Lodge Co. rolled out its first property in Bozeman, MT in 2025.
+In 2024, AJ Capital announced the acquisition and restoration of Coral Sands Inn & Cottages, an iconic property on Harbour Island in the Bahamas.
+Additional active projects include The Armory in San Francisco; Wedgewood Village in Nashville, TN; Belle Meade Village in Nashville, TN; Little River in Miami; as well as Rusacks St Andrews overlooking the Old Course in St Andrews, Scotland, which opened in July 2021 and is part of Marine & Lawn Hotels & Resorts.